MuSa / TRANSPERFORMARS

 Artistic residency 25th of May – 8th of June 2024 – Ameno

-MuSa is the space-time in which Sara Manente and Muna Mussie meet to interweave their practices, desires and obsessions, bringing manual activities closer to the body, performative practice, and to experiments with artificial intelligence.
-Their understanding is based on trust, rather than consensus, and emphasizes the richness that comes from differences rather than communalities.
+MuSa is the space-time in which Sara Manente and Muna Mussie meet to interweave their practices, desires and obsessions, bringing manual activities closer to those of the body and performance.
+Their understanding is based on trust and emphasises the richness that comes from their differences rather than communalities.
+The project is made up of practices, techniques and experiments they have realised in the past and mixed with what is new in the rural context: wicker weaving or embroidery reflect on digital languages and artificial intelligence.

 Muna Mussie is a multidisciplinary artist based in Bologna.
 Her work moves between gesture, vision and word, traversed by the practice of embroidery.
 She investigates the languages of the stage and performing arts to shape the tension between different poles of expression, the private and the public, the visible and the invisible, memory and oblivion.
 Recent performances and installations include The Perfect Human from Sunrise to Sunshine (2023), Oblio/Pianto del Muro (2022), PERSONA (2022), FORO FORO (2022), Her work has been presented in various national and international contexts including Fondazione Sandretto (Turin), Hangar Bicocca (Milan), MAMbo (Bologna), Santarcangelo Festival, Archive Books (Milan), SAVVY contemporary (Berlin), Short Theatre and Il Mattatoio (Rome), Manifesta 2020 (Marseille), Workspace (Brussels).
 Muna Mussie is among the winners of MiC’s Italian Council 2022.